 1. ← Use the table of contents on the left.
 Start at the top.

-3. Work through the Big Sounds Pack and Sight Words along with the steps.
+2. Work through Sight Words, the Big Sounds Pack, and Playing With Sounds (P.A.) along with the steps.

-What your learner needs to already know to be ready for this site:
+What your learner needs to already know to be ready for Step 1

 Learners are ready for Step 1 when they:

 - Know most of their letter sounds.
-(If not go to Letter Sounds page)
+(If not go to The Alphabet: Learning 26 Letter Sounds page)

 - Can identify the first, last and middle sounds in words with 2 or 3 sounds.